(Part 2 in the stress series.)

 Talk to a friend– Sometimes we get so busy in our lives, that we lose connection with those we are close to.
 Don’t underestimate the power of a good friend, someone who builds you up and always makes you feel better.
 Of course, make sure this person is a positive person and not critical of you or others.
 That negative energy from an unhappy person will just worsen your stress- kind of like listening to the media.

-Laughing– Laughter truly is the best medicine, as discussed here.
+Laughing– Laughter truly is the best medicine.
 Especially when it comes to stress relief.
 I don’t think most of us laugh nearly enough nowadays, because we’re too stressed out.
 Laughter can make any situation better.
 You simply can’t be angry or frustrated after a satisfying laugh.
 So grab your children for a ticklefest or an episode of “Modern Family” and get your belly laugh on!

 Hugging– Such a simple thing, right?
 But have you ever thought about how much physical contact you actually have every day?
 It might not be as much as you think.
 I know when I would work 10-11 hour days, there was no hugging at all in that time.
 Of course, I could snuggle briefly with my furry patients (hey, it counts!), but a lot of you don’t have that option.

-Hugging is absolutely essential for stress relief because it increases the hormone oxytocin (the love hormone) and decreases blood pressure and heart rate, as discussed here.
+Hugging is absolutely essential for stress relief because it increases the hormone oxytocin (the love hormone) and decreases blood pressure and heart rate.
 So next time you say goodbye with a hug, make it count, literally!

 Hopefully you now have some practical ideas for stress relief that can be implemented today.
 So go take a walk outside with a good friend, then hug your children when you get home, watch a funny movie and see how you feel!